 Women's Head Swimming Coach

-John Klinge has helped elevate the national profile of the Purdue women's swimming & diving program in his nine years as head coach.
+John Klinge has helped elevate the national profile of the Purdue women's swimming & diving program in his 10 years as head coach.
 He was named the Big Ten Coach of the Year after leading the Boilermakers to historic highs in 2009-10, his second season at Purdue.
+He was hired in June 2008.

 Diver Casey Matthews' 2013 national championship and 2014 Big Ten title have highlighted the recent seasons for the Boilermakers.
 She won the Purdue women's first-ever national title and first Big Ten crown since 2009.

-The Boilermakers have had at least six NCAA qualifiers each of the last five seasons.
-Purdue has finished in the top 25 at the national championship meet in seven of Klinge's first nine seasons, earning a place in the athletics department's prestigious 25/85 club in the process.
+The Boilermakers have had at least six NCAA qualifiers each of the last six seasons.
+Purdue has finished in the top 25 at the national championship meet in eight of Klinge's first 10 seasons, earning a place in the athletics department's prestigious 25/85 club in the process.
 It recognizes teams that finish among the top 25 in NCAA competition with an 85 percent (or greater) graduation success rate.

 The Boilermakers are 53-29 in dual meet action under Klinge, including a 50-22 mark since the start of the 2009-10 campaign.